cdisc-org/DataExchange-DDS/docs/About.md

 ## Description

-The main purpose of *Project Name* is to ....
+The main purpose of *Data Definition Specification (DDS)* is to ....

 If possible use images as well.